franzhaas/robotframework-construct/README.md

 Keep in mind that some limitations apply to these transformations.

-For reference.: [./tasks/breakoutCpp.xsh] which creates a C++ parser
+For reference: [./tasks/breakoutCpp.xsh], which is a script that demonstrates how to transform Construct declarations into a C++ parser using the Kaitai DSL.

 ## Relationships in the Ecosystem

-The number of dependencies is kept low, with no transient dependencies.
+The number of dependencies is kept low, with no transitive dependencies.

 This is important as it keeps coordination feasible.
 Construct is well-developed and not expected to change significantly soon.
 Robot Framework releases major updates annually, but these are well-managed and communicated.